Nuitka/Nuitka-website/doc/posts/nuitka-release-0527.rst

 -  Python2: Selecting the metaclass is now visible in the tree and can be statically optimized.

--  For executables, we now also use a freelist for traceback objects, which also makes exception cases slightly faster.
+-  For executables, we now also use a free list for traceback objects, which also makes exception cases slightly faster.

 -  Generator expressions no longer require the use of a function call